section-engineering-education/engineering-education/content/articles/making-predictions-using-monte-carlo-simulation/index.md

 Monte Carlo simulation technique has been widely used for predictions in different areas.

-Risk analysis being a major use, it's has been greatly adopted.
+Risk analysis being a major use, it has been greatly adopted.

-We probably can't judge it's efficiency or accuracy which largely depend on the past patterns/data.
+We probably cannot judge it's efficiency or accuracy which largely depends on the past patterns/data.

+I hope you find this article helpful.

 Happy coding!

+---

+Peer Review Contributions by: [Monica Masae](/engineering-education/authors/monica-masae/)